-There are many perspectives among Christians about the nature of our relationship with God, the extent to which we can interact with him, and whether he’s even interested in what we do.
+(Reading time: 20 minutes) There are many perspectives among Christians about the nature of our relationship with God, the extent to which we can interact with him, and whether he’s even interested in what we do.
 One school of teaching encourages us to give our best efforts as his servants to please him and earn eternal rewards.
 Another school portrays him as doing everything for us as an expression of his grace; that whatever we do is an act of the flesh and has no eternal value.

 So should we expect God to do everything for us, or is there some level at which we get involved?
 If we should participate in what God is doing, what does that look like?
 Does God intend to be involved in what we do every day and, if so, how should that happen?
-In this study, we will address these questions and more.
+In this study, we’ll address these questions and more.